serbulent/TrainableRepresentationAnalysis/README.md

 - **Step-by-step operation:**
 1. Clone this repository
 2. Install dependencies (given below)
-3. Download ['data' directory](https://drive.google.com/drive/folders/1N2TzFVSgdt2oZECmpTtpGHvJQMvza0i6?usp=sharing) place it in the directory name 'data'.
+3. Download ['data' directory](https://drive.google.com/drive/folders/1N2TzFVSgdt2oZECmpTtpGHvJQMvza0i6?usp=sharing) place it under the directory 'data'.
+4. If you wish to benchmark protein representation methods from the literature (that are included in our study) download [protein representation vector files](https://drive.google.com/drive/u/1/folders/1B_TuRtz88Tv4R02WjliMXkbrJB5g5YXO) and place csv formatted vector files directly under the directory 'data/representation_vectors'.
+If you wish to benchmark your own protein representation method please prepare the vector files by following the steps provided under "Benchmarking your own representation model" below, and place csv formatted vector files directly under the directory 'data/representation_vectors'.
-4. Edit the configuration file (example config file is given below) by changing parameters as desired and setting paths of your file/files.
+5. Edit the configuration file (example config file is provided below) by changing parameters as desired and setting paths of your file/files.
-5. Go to the bin directory and run PROBE.py
+6. cd into the bin directory and run PROBE.py
- - i.e. cd bin && python PROBE.py
+ - i.e., python PROBE.py

 - **Dependencies**
   - Python 3.8.1